KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

 end
 ```

-That's pretty much it, the following shows it works (I don't know any edge cases yet):
+That's pretty much it.
+The following shows it works (I don't know any edge cases yet):

 ```ruby
 hash1 = {